BIGJRA/BIGJRA.github.io/_raw/reborn/main_ep_03.md

 Defeat him to free Police Officer #1.
 In the building next door, head up to 5F via the elevator, and talk to the girl inside so she'll leave.

 Head back to the main part of Jasper via the bottom right exit of Malchous.
-On your way back to the Pokemon Center area, you can now grab a hidden *PokéSnax*.
+On your way back to the Pokemon Center area, you can now grab a hidden *PokeSnax*.

 Past the Pokemon Center, enter the first building you see.
 Talk to the guy here to activate a quest.
 You can also enter the elevator room here to get the *Forest Field Readout*.